didierbrassard/hefi2019/README.md

 The original variables are kept in the output data set, along with new variables including: 1) density of intakes (i.e., ratios of dietary constituents); 2) the HEFI-2019 component scores; and 3) the total HEFI-2019 score.
-See Brassard et al., Journal 2021 for details regarding the development and the evaluation of the HEFI-2019, as well as information on classification of foods.
+See Brassard et al. (Appl Physiol Nutr Metab 2021;2022) for details regarding the development and the evaluation of the HEFI-2019, as well as information on classification of foods.
 Of note, when no foods, beverages or energy is reported, ratios are not calculated and a score